MicrosoftDocs/windows-dev-docs/hub/apps/publish/store-policies.md

 ### 11.11 Age Ratings

-You must obtain an age rating for your product when you submit it in Partner Center.
+You must obtain an age rating for your product when you submit it in Partner Center ([see here](/windows/apps/publish/publish-your-app/msix/age-ratings)).
 You are responsible for accurately completing the International Age Rate Coalition (IARC) rating questionnaire during submission to obtain the appropriate rating.

 **11.11.3**